kubeflow/website/content/en/docs/components/pipelines/author-a-pipeline/tasks.md

 * `.set_memory_limit`
 * `.set_retry`

-For detailed information on how to use the above methods, see the [`kfp.dsl.PipelineTask` reference documentation](https://kubeflow-pipelines.readthedocs.io/en/master/source/dsl.html).
+For detailed information on how to use the above methods, see the [`kfp.dsl.PipelineTask` reference documentation][dsl-reference-docs].

 ### Caching
 KFP provides task-level output caching to reduce redundant computation by skipping the execution of tasks that were completed in a previous pipeline run.
 Caching is enabled by default, but can be disabled by calling `.set_caching_options(False)` on a task.